September 24, 2009: Apple lawyers head to court to defend the company against rapper Eminem’s music publisher, Eight Mile Style.

 Apple’s lawyers, meanwhile, revealed that the company paid Aftermath 70 cents per download and Eight Mile Style 9.1 cents (and that both continued to cash their checks).

 Apple settles with Eminem

 Today, it seems Apple and Eminem are back on good terms.
-Em’s mentor, Dr. Dre, works for the company.
-And Eminem appeared on Beats 1 radio to promote his work.
+Em’s mentor, Dr. Dre, became involved with Apple through the Beats acquisition.
+And Eminem appeared on (the formerly named) Beats 1 radio to promote his work.

 What is the most unlikely celebrity lawsuit you remember Apple being involved with?
 (For me, it still has to be Carl Sagan!)
 Leave your comments below.